 - An assessment of vehicle movements into, out of and through the subdivision;

-- > A plan showing proposed traffic devices such as roundabouts (note that the use of speed deterrent devices such as speed humps within growth area subdivision developments is considered to be inappropriate and a re-design will be necessary).
-Unless otherwise approved, all cross intersections are to be controlled by traffic management devices such as a roundabout or traffic signals;
+- A plan showing proposed traffic devices such as roundabouts, islands, raised intersections etc. (The use of speed humps is generally not supported and other traffic management devices should be used.
+If speed humps are the only suitable traffic management device available, consideration should be given to redesigning the road layout).
+Unless otherwise approved, all cross intersections are generally to be controlled by traffic management devices such as a roundabout, raised intersections, signs or traffic signals;

-- > Bus routes;
+- Bus routes;

-- > Bicycle routes;
+- Bicycle routes;

-- > Pedestrian links;
+- Pedestrian links;

-- > Traffic Generation and Distribution; and
+- Traffic Generation and Distribution; and

-- > Provision for parking.
+- Provision for parking.